Wāqwāq (manga): Release

-Volume list
+Volumes

 Reception

 Two volumes appeared on the list of the Diamond Comic Distributors's 300 best-selling graphic novels.
 The first volume sold an estimated 555 copies and appeared at the 205th spot for August 2009.
 The third volume sold about 290 copies and appeared at the 299th spot in February 2010.

 Karen Maeda and Amanda Tarbet of Sequential Tart, Comic Book Bin's Leroy Douresseaux, Mania's Patricia Beard, Comic Book Resources's Michelle Smith, and Pop Culture Shock's Sam Kusek said its art to be confusing.
 On the contrary, Active Anime's Holly Ellingwood, ICv2's Steve Bennett, Anime News Network's Carlo Santos, and a Publishers Weekly's reviewer praised its art; it was said to be imaginative, and its character designs "full of unorthodox curves and lines ... look unlike anything else in the genre", according to Santos.
 Beard, Kusek and Tarbet criticized the story; the former qualified it as "poorly elaborated", and the latter two found the story lacked explanations about the plot.
 On the other hand, Ellingwood stated it is "an enthralling story" because there are mysteries to be discovered.
 Smith praised how the plot was elucidated a bit in the second volume, but still thought it was "convoluted" as in the first one.
 Douresseaux described that in the second volume "the narrative runs a lot smoother, unencumbered" and Fujisaki's art was "a lot of clearer".
 Douresseaux, Beard, Bennett, Santos and Kusek described it as having elements from a typical shōnen series.
 Conversely, Douresseaux stated "The eccentric narrative and the eclectic art makes the four-volume Wāqwāq unique graphical storytelling", while Ellingwood declared "The originality and creativity in the story and the art work make it a stand out from the norm in manga."

 Regarding its characters, Maeda praised the variety, while Tarbet praised their "not only believable but realistic" motivations.
 Beard said the series has "memorable" characters, comparing Shio's personality to Gon Freecss from Hunter × Hunter.
 Zaki Zakaria of The Star commented that "the chemistry between Shio and Matsuda, despite requiring more work, is charming."
 On the other hand, Kusek asserted "I don't really think Shio is that strong of a lead", and Bennet criticized the non-development of the characters' relationships.
 Smith highlighted its post-apocalyptic setting as a reason to continue reading, but Douresseaux affirmed, "It's also a typical post-apocalyptic sci-fi series with the Mad Max-type violence watered down for young readers."
 Tarbet wrote that its mithology is the most appealing characteristic of the series and praised the battle scenes involving other characters than Shio.
 The action was also praised by Publishers Weekly, Ellingwood, Maeda, Santos, and Zakaria, who said "They are mandala-like battles of gorgeously drawn mechs straight out of the game Zone of the Enders, and of Gurren Lagann heights of crazy."
 Santos said it "does the remarkable" as reach "an epic finale" in only four volumes.